 - Cut the chemicals.
 Try shopping on the outer edges of the grocery store.
 Avoid all the processed garbage in boxes in the middle aisles.
 If you can afford organic, go for that.
 If not, wash your fruits and vegetables with a mixture of vinegar and water or a fruit and veggie wash to remove chemical residue.

 - Get enough sleep.
 This one is hard for a lot of people, but sleep is very important to weight loss.
 It’s your body’s recovery period.
 Try to at least get 7 or 8 hours.

 - Eat 5 or 6 small meals to avoid being hungry during the day.
 I know if I allow myself to get too hungry, I want to eat everything in sight.
 The best way for me to avoid this is to eat a small meal every 2 to 3 hours.
 I never get that starving feeling.
-If possible eat some protein for each meal to keep you full and satisfied longer.

 - Fight cravings by giving your body the nutrients it needs.
 Cravings are a way of our bodies telling us they need something.
 Click here for a list of common cravings, the nutrients your body needs and what you can eat to get those nutrients.

 I hope you find these simple tips to lose weight helpful and that they set you up for success.
 I still have a lot to lose and I implement these strategies to keep me going.
 I hope you’ll join me and make your weight loss journey seem less overwhelming.

 Have any simple tips to lose weight you want to share?
 Drop a comment below!
 I’d love to hear!

 Other posts you might like

 Don’t forget to grab your free weight loss tracker!

 The law of attraction scripting is one of my favorite ways to manifest.
 It's the most fun way to use the law of attraction for weight loss because you get to pretend that you're already in your...